Sumitra Guha: Biography

 Sumitra Guha, née Raju, was born in Andhra Pradesh to a locally known singer, Smt.
 Rajyalakshmi Raju and R. G. Narayana Raju, a retired Deputy Collector, a native of Tirumala Reddypalle, Chitoor Dist.
 Her sister is the noted Carnatic vocalist and exponent of the sankirtana of gospel of the 15th-century saint-composer, Annamacharya, Smt.
 Shobha Raju and her grandnephew, is applied physicist and multi-disciplinary artist, Sreyash Sarkar.
 Guha took to music at an early age, receiving the first lessons in music from her mother.
 Her formal education in music started at the age of eleven from S. R. Janakiraman, a renowned music guru of Carnatic Classical Music.
 Having grown up in a small village of Andhra Pradesh, she wanted to become a doctor because of the nobility of the profession.
 Her father, having been transferred to Nepal, suggested that she join Visva-Bharati University, Shantiniketan.
 She carried on with her academic education, pursuing graduate studies in philosophy.
 She started learning Hindustani music in 1964 and continued her music studies under Pandit A. Kanan and Vidushi Malabika Kanan of Kirana Gharana, and later received some guidance from Sushil Kumar Bose, a renowned exponent of music who learned under the tutelage of Ustad Bade Ghulam Ali Khan of the Patiala Gharana, all in the culturally enriching atmosphere of Calcutta.

 Guha continued her studies even after her marriage in a Bengali family at the age of 19, and in 1972, became a B-grade artist of the All India Radio.
 The same year, she debuted as a performer with her concert at Thirumala temple in Tirupati.
 At AIR, she got the opportunity to participate in four chain concerts of the station in 1982, 85, 89 and 90 and several Radio Sangeet Sammelans and national programmes for AIR and Doordarshan.
 By 1995, she got the title of Vidhushi. and the same year she became a Top Grade artist of the All India Radio.

-Guha is proficient in Carnatic and Hindustani schools of music and is the first Andhra woman to sing Hindustani music, but is more aligned to the latter with a known leaning towards the Kirana Gharana.
-The depth of the alaap, the slow elaboration of notes in the vistaar and the stability of swaras became her signature style and she became one with the putative Gharana with an exceptional quality of infusing indomitable spirituality in her renditions, as substantiated by concerts in India and later on, abroad.
-Having been invited to and sponsored by various music foundations abroad, she has travelled widely giving performances and holding workshops in the United States, Canada, Mauritius, West Asia, South-East Asia, Europe including Russia, Algeria, Ukraine, France, Italy, Korea, Germany, Yugoslavia, Holland and the UK.
+Guha is proficient in Carnatic and Hindustani schools of music and is the first woman in Andhra Pradesh to sing Hindustani music, but she is more aligned to the latter with a known leaning towards the Kirana Gharana.
+The depth of the alaap, the slow elaboration of notes in the vistaar and the stability of swaras became her signature style, and she became one with the putative Gharana by infusing spirituality in her renditions, as substantiated by concerts in India and later on, abroad.
+Having been invited to and sponsored by various music foundations abroad, she has travelled widely, giving performances and holding workshops in the United States, Canada, Mauritius, West Asia, South-East Asia, Europe (including Russia, Algeria, Ukraine, France, Italy), Korea, Germany, Yugoslavia, Holland and the UK.